-TAKE NOTICE that I, FREDERICK ALOYSIUS WELD, Esquire, Companion of the Most Distinguished Order of St. Michael and Saint George, Governor of Tasmania, did, on the first day of July instant, appoint Thomas Highrestham, of Melbourne, Esquire, Civil Engineer, to be the Arbitrator to act for appoint Thomas Highboutham, of Melbourne, Esquire, Civil Engineer, to be the Arbitrator to act for me and on my behalf to settle and determine the amount to be paid by the said Company, pursuant to the provisions of an Agreement dated the sixth day of May, one thousand eight hundred and seventy-eight, made and entered into between myself the said Frederick Aloysius Weld, by and with the advice of the Executive Council, for and on behalf of the Government of Tasmania of the one part, and the Tasmanian Main Line Railway Company, Limited, of the other part, (the said Agreement being endorsed on a certain other Agreement, dated the first day of November, one thousand eight hundred and seventy-six, which was also made between myself as such Governor as aforesaid of the one part, and the said Company of the other part); and I do hereby require the said Company, or you the above-named Charles Henry Grant, as Agent and Attorney for the said Company as aforesaid, to appoint an Arbitrator to act on behalf of the said Company, pursuant to the said several Agreements, and to the provisions of "The Lands Clauses Act."
-Lands Clauses Act."
+TAKE NOTICE that I, FREDERICK ALOYSIUS WELD, Esquire, Companion of the Most Distinguished Order of St. Michael and Saint George, Governor of Tasmania, did, on the first day of July instant, appoint Thomas Highbourham, of Melbourne, Esquire, Civil Engineer, to be the Arbitrator to act for me and on my behalf to settle and determine the amount to be paid by the said Company, pursuant to the provisions of an Agreement dated the sixth day of May, one thousand eight hundred and seventy-eight, made and entered into between myself the said Frederick Aloysius Weld, by and with the advice of the Executive Council, for and on behalf of the Government of Tasmania of the one part, and the Tasmanian Main Line Railway Company, Limited, of the other part, (the said Agreement being endorsed on a certain other Agreement, dated the first day of November, one thousand eight hundred and seventy-six, which was also made between myself as such Governor as aforesaid of the one part, and the said Company of the other part); and I do hereby require the said Company, or you the above-named Charles Henry Grant, as Agent and Attorney for the said Company as aforesaid, to appoint an Arbitrator to act on behalf of the said Company, pursuant to the said several Agreements, and to the provisions of "The Lands Clauses Act."